 Horrible Harry series by Suzy Kline

-Teacher turned author Suzy Kline uses her years in the classroom as the basis for her Horrible Harry series.
+Teacher-turned-author Suzy Kline uses her years in the classroom as the basis for her Horrible Harry series.
 Song Lee is an actual student that she adored.
 Other characters including Horrible Harry (who isn’t that bad of a kid) are compilations of kids she taught.
-As an author who visits schools, Suzy talks about story seeds, a word or a two that she jots down in an ever present notebook that become the basis of her books.
-Pencil stub, yellow scarf, purple hanger, June Box are all actual story seeds that are now books in her popular Horrible Harry series which is now published in several languages.
+As an author who visits schools, Suzy talks about story seeds, a word or a two that she jots down in an ever-present notebook that become the basis of her books.
+Pencil stub, yellow scarf, purple hanger, June Box are all actual story seeds that became books in her popular Horrible Harry series which is now published in several languages.
 See if you can discover each of her story seeds as you read her books.

-Freddie Ramos get a mysterious present — a pair of winged sneakers that allow him to run lightning fast.
+Freddie Ramos gets a mysterious present — a pair of winged sneakers that allow him to run lightning-fast.
 He’s not sure who gave them to him but it’s a blessing since it is one less thing his mother needs to pay for.
-Ever since his father died while serving for his country, his mother has struggled to make ends meet.
+Ever since his father died while serving his country, his mother has struggled to make ends meet.
 She ended up taking classes to get a new position as a medical secretary so things are much better now.
-With zapato power, anything is possible and Freddie is up to the task whether it’s a rescue or a good deed.
-This is a wonderful short chapter book series that packs a powerful message while still being a fun read.
+With Zapato power, anything is possible and Freddie is up to the task whether it’s a rescue or a good deed.
+This is a wonderful short-chapter book series that packs a powerful message while still being a fun read.

 Thank you to reader Angie for her two picks.
 Both are very popular series that boys AND girls enjoy … and it’s almost a rite of passage requirement to read them!

 Magic Tree House series by Mary Pope Osborne

 I think all kids read the Magic Tree House series!
 It’s a wonderful series with time travel adventures.
 I know my kids have enjoyed this series.
 Imagination Soup has a great list of Magic Tree House Look-Alikes.